-The source of our intellect and survival, our brain consists of cells that have approximately billions of neurons that are responsible for basic commands, how we think, eat, move, practically everything we do.
+The source of our intellect and survival, our brain consists of cells have approximately billions of neurons that are responsible for basic commands, how we think, eat, move, and practically everything we do.
 We can call it a human being’s control system.
 It consists of about 75% water and weighs three pounds for a fully grown adult, studies show.

 Three major parts of the brain

 - Cerebellum.
 It is in charge of basic control and balance

 - Encephalic trunk.
 It is in charge of breathing, digestion, and pumping blood

 - Brain cortex.
 Coordinates neurons with impulses and signals

 - Left hemisphere.
 It is dominant in calculation, speech, and reasoning (logic)